lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

 However, there are downsides to this.
-For example, calls to virtual functions from within a constructor, will not be in the scope of the derived class and thus it is good practice to either avoid calling them or to provide an explicit scope such as ``Base::poly()``.
-Furthermore, any destructors in classes containing virtual functions should be declared virtual, so they will be processed in the expected order before types are removed from dynamic dispatch.
+For example, calls to virtual functions from within a constructor, will not be in the scope of the derived class and thus it is good practice to either avoid calling them or to provide an explicit scope such as ``Base::poly()`` or ``Derived::poly()``.
+Furthermore, any destructors in classes containing virtual functions should be declared virtual too, so they will be processed in the expected order before types are removed from dynamic dispatch.

 .. admonition:: Important Notes

    In order to be able to detect incompatibilities at compile time and to avoid unexpected behavior, it is crucial that all member functions that are intended to replace a virtual or pure function use the ``override`` property keyword.
 For the same reason, the use of overloads or default arguments for virtual functions should be avoided as they lead to confusion over which function is supposed to override which and which arguments need to be declared.

 Style Factories
 ===============